 Kitchen/Kitchenette facilities

-The Centre has a kitchenette available for use by hirers.
-The Hirer shall leave the kitchenette space including fixtures, appliances and utensils, in a clean and tidy condition.
+The Centre has kitchen (The Lounge) available for use by hirers.
+The Hirer shall leave the kitchen space including fixtures, appliances and utensils, in a clean and tidy condition.
 All rubbish, refuse and waste water must also be immediately removed.
 If this is not done, the Centre reserves the right to charge the hirer for any extra charges incurred.

+Room Hirers are not permitted to bring additional cooking appliance (electric or gas) without written permission from the Centre; proof of test and tag may be required.

 Payment of hire fees